All Products

 image

-Method 2: Create a runtime environment to define a custom Python environment
+Method 2: create a runtime environment

-Step 1: Create a runtime environment
+Step 1: create a runtime environment

 2. Click Create Environment.

-3. On the Create Environment page, configure the Name parameter.
-Then, click Add Library in the Libraries section.
+3. On the Create Environment page, configure the Name parameter, then click Add Library in the Libraries section.
+For more information, see Manage runtime environments.

-Specify the library name and version in the PyPI Package field.
-If you do not specify a version, the library of the latest version is installed.
+4. In the New Library dialog, set Type to PyPI, enter the library name (and optionally a version) in the PyPI Package field, then click OK.
+If you omit the version, the latest version is installed.
 Example: scikit-learn.

-Step 2: Use the runtime environment
+Step 2: attach the runtime environment to a session

-Step 3: Use the Scikit-learn library to classify data
+Step 3: classify data with scikit-learn

 # Import datasets from the scikit-learn library.